beryldb/beryldb-cli/README.md

 ## What is Beryl-cli?

-Beryldb-cli (also known as Emerald) is a lightweight client for [BerylDB](https://github.com/beryldb/beryldb).
+beryl-cli (also known as Emerald) is a lightweight client for [BerylDB](https://github.com/beryldb/beryldb).

 Beryl-cli is a command line interface, it is a program that allows users to send commands to Beryl and read responses.